MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-HoldCompliancePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Set-HoldCompliancePolicy cmdlet to modify existing preservation policies in the Microsoft Purview portal.
+Use the Set-HoldCompliancePolicy cmdlet to modify existing preservation policies in the Microsoft Purview compliance portal.

 **Note**: The Set-HoldCompliancePolicy cmdlet has been replaced by the Set-RetentionCompliancePolicy cmdlet.
 If you have scripts that use Set-HoldCompliancePolicy, update them to use Set-RetentionCompliancePolicy.